WebSEAL Reverse Proxy Configuration

 - demo_rule.xlst

-RSA SecurID Authenticaton
+RSA SecurID Authentication

-The RSA integration module can be used to allow users who are authenticating to WebSEAL’s user registry to use a RSA OTP as a second factor.
+The RSA integration module can be used to allow users who are authenticating to WebSEAL's user registry to use a RSA OTP as a second factor.
 More information about configuring this mechanism and the correcsponding configuration to integrate with WebSEAL login can be found here.
-An example configuration is:

 Example: